syncfusion/ej2-javascript-docs/src/navigations/toolbar/how-to/add-font-awesome.md

 ---
-title: "Add Font Awesome icons"
+title: "Add Font Awesome icons || Add third-party icons"
 component: "Toolbar"
-description: "This example demonstrates how to add the font awesome icons into Essential JS Toolbar items."
+description: "This example demonstrates how to add font awesome icons into the Essential JS Toolbar items."
 ---

 # Add Font Awesome

-We can customize the Toolbar component items by using font awesome icons and fonts.
+You can customize the Toolbar component items by using third-party icons other than the icons available in the Syncfusion library.
+In the following example, font awesome icons are used as toolbar items.

-* Need to add font awesome CDN reference link in your sample to use font awesome icons.
+* Refer to the third-party reference link.
+Here, the CDN link of font awesome is referred.

 ```html
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css" />
 ```

-You can add the font awesome icons to the toolbar component using ['prefixIcon'](../../api/toolbar/itemDirective/#prefixicon) property.
-The following sample illustrates how to use font awesome in toolbar component.
+* Add the icons to the toolbar component using ['prefixIcon'](../../api/toolbar/itemDirective/#prefixicon) property

+The following sample explains how to use font awesome in the toolbar component.

 {% tab template="toolbar/add-font-awesome", es5Template="es5_font_awesome", sourceFiles="index.ts,index.html,index.css" %}